Hi, you are logged in as , if you are not , please click here

 Description

-This three-day course will focus on familiarising participants with the fundamentals of survey design and analysis, combined with practical applications using statistical software.
-The course will be of interest to anyone tasked with analysing, understanding, presenting or designing public opinion surveys in a professional setting.
+A three-day course focusing on familiarising participants with the fundamentals of survey design and analysis, combined with practical applications using the statistical programme R.

-Specifically, the course will cover: sampling and weighting methods and how these relate to questions of representativeness; the design of survey questions and response-scale, and how these relate to the concepts that we intend to measure in surveys; different types of response bias, such as social desirability or non-response; effective ways to describe survey data and simple multivariate analysis; and an introduction to the increasingly popular field of survey experiments.
+Specifically, we will cover: sampling and weighting methods and how these relate to questions of representativeness; survey questions and response scale design and to what extent a given question and its associated scale may (or may not) be measuring what was intended; different types of response bias, such as social desirability or non-response; effective ways to describe survey data and simple multivariate analysis; and a quick tour of the increasingly popular field of survey experiments.

-On each day, the sessions will include implementing the concepts discussed in class.
-Participants will complete a series of practical exercises, with solutions discussed step-by-step together as a class.
+On each day, the sessions will conclude with some time to implement the concepts discussed in the lecture.
+Specifically, participants will do a series of practical exercises, whose solutions will be discussed step-by-step together as a class.
 Participants will be encouraged to work together and to learn in a collaborative environment.

-At the end of the three days, participants will have reached a good level of survey literacy, with an ability to critique existing surveys and survey questions.
-They will be able to identify well-designed surveys and will be confident in interpreting survey results.
-The guiding theme of the course will be learning to think critically about what information can (and cannot) be learned from survey data.
+At the end of the three days,participants will have reached a good level of survey literacy, be able to identify well (or ill) designed surveys and gained confidence in their capacity to interpret survey results.
+The guiding theme of the course will be to learn how to think critically about what information can (and cannot) be learnt from any specific survey data.

 Attendee CategoryCost